redhat-openstack/website/source/uncategorized/instack-faq.html.md

 where 192.168.122.55 is IP address of the instack virtual machine, you will need to update appropriately for your environment.
 With the ssh tunnel created you can launch a browser on the virt host and go to <http://localhost:8080/dashboard> and the dashboard should appear.
 If you need to connect remotely through the virt host, you can chain ssh tunnels as needed.
 Note: Depending on your virt host configuration, you may need to open up the correct port(s) in iptables.

-When logging into the dashboard the default user and password are found in the stackrc file on the instack virtual machine, OS_USERNAME and OS_PASSWORD.
+When logging into the dashboard the default user and password are found in the /root/stackrc file on the instack virtual machine, OS_USERNAME and OS_PASSWORD.
 You can read more about using the dashboard in the User Guide.